 DO Take Them to a Groomer

 If taking care of your Aussie’s coat feels a little intimidating, you can always take them to a professional groomer.
 Make sure that the groomer you choose is aware of how to treat your Aussie’s coat.
-Most will have some experience.
+Most groomers will have experience with Aussies.

 This can help eliminate the stress of taking care of such a unique coat by yourself.
-Professional grooming at least once a month is recommended, especially if you brush your Aussie only once a week at home.
+Professional grooming at least once a month is recommended.

 DON’T Shave Your Aussie